Mickey’s Very Merry Christmas Party 2019: Tickets, Prices, and Characters

-And yes, they do check if you’re wearing a party wrist band, so no, you can’t just hide in the crowds and hope no one notices that you’re crashing the party.
+And yes, they do check if you’re wearing a party wrist band.
+(I was asked twice during the party to show mine.)
+So no, you can’t just hide in the crowds and hope no one notices that you’re crashing the party.

 You can add your MVMP Ticket to your MyDisneyExperience account and it will be on your MagicBand, so you don’t need a paper ticket.

 They certainly can sell not, although not all of them do, so don’t wait too long to get your tickets.

 According to Touring Plans, last year the first party of the year sold out one day in advance, and 3 of the December parties sold out, between 1-6 days in advance.